Skip to content

 cat(substr(result$content, 1, 200))

-Use a vision-language model (for example, GPT-4o, Claude) as the OCR backend.
-Each page is rendered as an image and sent to the VLM for text extraction.
-Cloud providers require an API key; local engines like Ollama do not — just start the server and use the ollama/ prefix (for example, ollama/llama3.2-vision).
-See Local LLM Support for setup details.
+Use a vision-language model (e.g. GPT-4o, Claude) as the OCR backend — each page is rendered and sent to the VLM.
+Cloud providers need an API key; local engines (Ollama, etc.) use the ollama/ prefix — see Local LLM Support.

 import asyncio